-Moving into this targeted and individualized style of treatment has already shown successful outcomes with fewer side effects because treatment is catered to a patient's specific biology, or the genetic or genomic profiles in the tumor itself.
+Moving into this targeted and individualized style of treatment has already shown successful outcomes with fewer side effects because treatment is catered to a patient's specific biology, or the genetic or genomic profiles.

-One of the fastest growing areas of successful treatments is called immunotherapy.
-This is where your body's own natural defense mechanism is strengthened and used to fight the diseased cells, instead of bringing in items that do not occur naturally in the body.
+Similarly, one of the fastest growing areas of successful medicine is called immunotherapy.
+This is where your body's own natural defense mechanism is strengthened and then used to fight the diseased cells, instead of bringing in items that do not occur naturally in the body.